huguesrichard/Allopipe/README.md

 <br/>
 <br/>

-**EACH MODULE CAN BE RUN AS 'SIMPLE PAIR' OR 'MULTIPLE PAIRS' MODUS**
+**EACH MODULE CAN BE RUN AS 'SINGLE PAIR' OR 'MULTIPLE PAIRS' MODE**

-- **SIMPLE PAIR**\
+- **SINGLE PAIR**\
-Run as 'simple pair modus' if you aim to compute AMS and/or af-AMF for one pair at a time. \
+Run as 'single pair mode' if you aim to compute AMS and/or af-AMF for one pair at a time. \
 You need to provide the variant annotated VCF file of the donor and the variant annotated VCF file of the recipient (one file per individual).

-- **MULTIPLE PAIRS (parallel processing)**
+- **MULTIPLE PAIRS (with parallel processing)**
-Run as 'multiple pairs modus' if you aim to compute AMS and/or af-AMF for more than one pair at a time.\
+Run as 'multiple pairs mode' if you aim to compute AMS and/or af-AMF for more than one pair at a time.\
 In that case, you need to provide one unique file containing information of the donor and the recipient of the pairs - i.e. a  variant annotated merged VCF - and a list of the pairs you want to compute from this VCF.

 Command lines are given for each processing mode.